 Presently the catafalque measures 7 feet 1 inch (216 cm) long, 2 feet 6 inches (76 cm) wide, and 2 feet (61 cm) high.
 The attached base is 8 feet 10 inches (269 cm) long, 4 feet 3½ inches (131 cm) wide, and 2 inches (5 cm) high.
 The platform is 11 feet 1 inch (338 cm) long, 6 feet (183 cm) wide, and 9¼ inches (23.5 cm) high.

 The cloth covering the Lincoln catafalque has been replaced several times, but the style of the drapery is similar to that used in 1865.

-Since 1865, the Lincoln catafalque has been used for most of the services in the U.S. Capitol Rotunda.
+Since 1865, the Lincoln catafalque has been used for most of the lying in state services in the U.S. Capitol Rotunda.
 In the case of the Unknowns of World War II and the Korean War, an additional catafalque was built with the coffin of each at some point resting on the Lincoln catafalque.